Documentation agents

 Docs that ship with the code that changed them

-READMEs, API references, ADRs, and runbooks update in the same PR — reviewable, auditable, and never silently stale.
+READMEs, API references, ADRs, and runbooks update in the same PR — reviewable, auditable, never stale.

 markdown